Posts

 In addition, EEOC’s Compliance Manual on Religious Discrimination specifically recognizes that it poses an undue hardship to provide religious exemptions to mandatory training when “[t]he training does not tell employees to value different sexual orientations but simply discusses and reinforces laws and conduct rules requiring employees not to discriminate against or harass other employees based on sexual orientation and to treat one another professionally.”
 Section 12-IV(B)(2) (Jan.
 15, 2021).

 The EEOC held that granting the complainant an exemption from attending training on courtesy, including courtesy to LGBTQ+ customers, would pose an undue hardship because the “training was designed to promote compliance with EEO laws and with the Agency’s standards of conduct with respect to customers and coworkers.”
 Id. at 26.
-While there is little question about what may happen to the Biden Administration’s Executive Orders on DEIA in early 2025, this does not mean EEO laws or EEO training will go away.
+While there is little question about what may happen to the Biden Administration’s Executive Orders on this topic in early 2025, this does not mean EEO laws or EEO training will go away.
 In fact, it will be more important than ever for agencies to ensure they are complying with the law when it comes to allegations of workplace discrimination. hopkins@feltg.com

 Related training: